ryansaam/automated-server/README.md

     edit line `PermitRootLogin yes` to `PermitRootLogin no`,
     edit line `PasswordAuthentication yes` to `PasswordAuthentication no`
     edit `#AddressFamily any` to `AddressFamily inet`
-    Save sshd_config and then type sudo systemctl restart sshd
+    Save sshd_config and then `sudo systemctl restart sshd`
 11. Logout (step 3) and then to verify the last steps try logging into root with `ssh root@<ipv4 address>`,
    after confirming you can't login to root, log back in with limited user (step 21)
 12. To setup a firewall run `sudo apt-get install ufw`